raikoho/ClipTrickster/README.md

 //* activity: normal / silence
 //* end of config.txt
 ```
+That is, you can set one of 3 modules in "module:" and one of 2 activity in "activity:" in accordance:
+1) monitor / modify / destroy
+2) normal / silence

 ## Contact
 For any questions or issues, please open an issue on GitHub or contact the project maintainer at https://www.linkedin.com/in/bohdan-misyonh/